Terms & Conditions

 Other than as set out in any SLA, to the maximum extent permitted by law, including the Australian Consumer Law, we make no warranties or representations as to the reliability, timeliness, quality, suitability, truth, availability, accuracy or completeness of the Opus network, or that:

-• the use of the Opus network will be secure, timely, uninterrupted or error-free;
+• The uses of the Opus network will be secure, timely, uninterrupted or error-free.

 We shall not be liable for delays, interruptions, service failures and other problems inherent in use of the internet and electronic communications or other systems outside our reasonable control.

-• the use of the Opus network or Opus services by you and your personnel;
+• The uses of the Opus network or Opus services by you and your personnel.

 To the maximum extent permitted by law, including the Australian Consumer Law, in no event shall we be liable for any direct and indirect loss, damage or expense – irrespective of the manner in which it occurs – which may be suffered due to your use of the Opus network and/or the information or materials contained on it, or as a result of the inaccessibility of the Opus network and/or the fact that certain information or materials contained on it are incorrect, incomplete or not up-to-date.